rhlobo/pysect/README.md

 _Security related scripts and tools, implemented for fun_

-This projects aims to help me have fun, creating a demand for myself practing and refreshing some networking concepts.
-For now - and probably for a long time - it will not be handled as a serios project: do not expect continuation.
+This projects aims to help me have fun, creating a demand for myself to practice and refresh some networking concepts.
+For now - and probably for a long time - it will not be handled as a serios project: do not expect periodic updates...

 ### Summary

+#### MAC Flooding

+    To be documented.

 #### Proxy